 08. Evaluation

-Applying evaluation scores for user flows such as Customer Satisfaction Scores (CSAT), Customer Effort Scores (CES) or the System Usability Scale (SUS) or Net Promoter Score (NPS) for a broader metric to mueasure the success of your design.
+Applying evaluation scores for user flows such as Customer Satisfaction Scores (CSAT), Customer Effort Scores (CES) or the System Usability Scale (SUS) or Net Promoter Score (NPS) for a broader metric to measure the success of your design.

 By following these core phases, including the step of understanding value and working towards it, and leveraging the appropriate skills and frameworks, you can enhance the overall product design process and create user-centered solutions that meet the needs and expectations of your target audience.